Jieyab89/OSINT-Cheat-sheet/README.md

 Pro Tips

-If you has found the person phone number you can check at data breach, e wallet, social media, email address (via reset password), getcontact, truecaller, ipqs, fraud checker and last trying to dork or search any info into social media to
+If you has found the person phone number you can check at data breach, e wallet, social media, email address (via reset password), getcontact, truecaller, ipqs, fraud checker and last trying to dork or search any info into social media too

 # IMEI Investigation